 - Create simple go-bags and event bins.
 Keep travel basics, hosting supplies, and seasonal extras separate so the next prep cycle starts with a clear inventory instead of a full reset.

 - Set a return routine.
-After each trip or event, put used items back in their category right away so one busy weekend does not spill into the next week.
+After each trip or event, put used items back in their category right away so one busy weekend doesn’t spill into the next week.

 - Review before peak seasons.
 A short check before holidays, summer travel, or major family events helps catch missing supplies, broken items, and forgotten extras before they become a problem.